mholtkamp/retro-league/README.md

 # Retro League GX
-Retro League GX is a demake of Rocket League for older game consoles.
+Retro League GX is a "clone" of Rocket League made with the Octave game engine.

 ## Windows Setup